-- The APM Project has potential to be safely located in a suitable site within the township, in a manner that will protect people and the environment now and in the future. - There is potential to find a site that does not adversely affect future options for other valued activities identified to date such as economic development, farming, and recreation.
-In other words, there exists some potential that a geologically and environmentally suitable site can be found that does not jeopardize future uses of the land and resources as the NWMO understands them today. - From a technical perspective, there is potential to safely transport used nuclear fuel from existing storage facility sites to the general area.
+- The APM Project has potential to be safely located in a suitable site within the municipality, in a manner that will protect people and the environment now and in the future. - There is potential to find a site that does not adversely affect future options for other valued activities identified to date such as economic development, farming and recreation.
+In other words, there exists potential that a geologically and environmentally suitable site can be found that does not jeopardize future uses of the land and resources as the NWMO understands them today. - From a technical perspective, there is potential to safely transport used nuclear fuel from existing storage facility sites to the general area.

-Based on this preliminary information, there are a number of observations that support the overall conclusion that there is potential to foster the well-being of the Township of Huron-Kinloss through the implementation of the project, and there is potential to sustain interest.
+Based on this preliminary information, there are a number of observations that support the overall conclusion that there is potential to foster the well-being of the Municipality of South Bruce through the implementation of the project, and there is potential to sustain interest.

-• There appears to be high potential for the APM Project to foster well-being in Huron-Kinloss and in the region as a whole.
-The project is understood to enable community priorities and aspirations, and is seen by leaders and residents to be a potential catalyst for the socio-economic growth and development that the community desires.
+• There appears to be high potential for the APM Project to foster well-being in South Bruce as the community has defined it.
+The project is understood to enable community priorities and aspirations, and is seen to be a potential catalyst for the socio-economic growth and development they desire.

 - There is high potential for sustained interest in the local community.
-This is evident through the strong, proactive commitment community leaders and residents have shown towards their continued participation in the site selection process.
-At this point in time, there is no indication that Huron-Kinloss will not remain committed to learn more throughout the subsequent steps.
-More engagement is required, however, to better understand the levels of support, especially in the shoreline communities. - There is potential for the APM Project to foster well-being in the surrounding communities.
-Preliminary discussions have revealed an interest in the economic development potential offered by the project.
-Ongoing discussions will be required to further assess the implications of the project for surrounding area communities. - At this point in time, there is high potential for sustained interest in the surrounding communities.
-Huron-Kinloss has taken steps to engage its neighbours.
-The surrounding communities have experience with nuclear activities at an existing nuclear site in the broader area or elsewhere which sets the foundation for further constructive consideration of the APM Project and its opportunities.
-These initial steps have elicited interest from some surrounding communities and discussions are ongoing.
-Further discussions will be required to gain an understanding of the potential interest in surrounding communities.
+This is evidenced through the strong, proactive interest community leaders and residents have shown toward continued participation in the site selection process.
+At this point in time, there is no indication that South Bruce will not remain committed to learning throughout the subsequent steps. - There is potential for the APM Project to foster well-being in the surrounding communities.
+Preliminary discussions have revealed interest in the economic development potential offered by the project.
+Ongoing discussions will be required to further assess the implications of the project on the well-being of surrounding area communities. - At this point in time, there is high potential for sustained interest in the surrounding communities.
+The surrounding communities have experience with nuclear projects in the region, contributing to the foundation of knowledge for further constructive consideration of the APM Project and its opportunities.
+Several neighbouring municipalities also entered the siting process.
+Further discussions will be required to gain a full understanding of the potential interest in surrounding communities.